tjira/Fractoid/README.md

 ```c++
 alg.color(0, 0, 0);
 ```
 Now it's time to paint the fractal in the `Image` object.
-We need to specify the center, zoom, alg and resolution.
+We need to specify the center, zoom, algorithm and resolution.
 ```c++
 Image image = fractal.paint(-0.75, 0, 1, alg, 1920, 1080);
 ```